 - Use Cold, Day-Old Rice: This is crucial for achieving that perfect, non-mushy texture.
 Freshly cooked rice has too much moisture and will steam instead of fry properly.
 Planning ahead with your rice makes a huge difference.

-- Don't Skimp on the Bacon Grease: That rendered bacon fat is liquid gold for flavor!
-It infuses the entire dish with a delicious, smoky richness that you can't replicate with other oils.
-Use it to sauté your vegetables and eggs for an extra layer of flavor.
+- Don’t Skimp on the Bacon Grease: That rendered bacon fat is liquid gold for flavor!
+Use it to sauté your vegetables and eggs for a delicious, smoky richness you can’t replicate with other oils.

 Recommended Products